ComputationalPsychiatry/UniQC/README.md

     - Changes between all versions are documented in the [CHANGELOG](CHANGELOG.md).
 2. Please download the current version of statistical the parametric mapping ([SPM](http://www.fil.ion.ucl.ac.uk/spm/software/)) software.
-    - This is optional, but required for complex neuroimaging operations, both in preprocessing (realignment, ...) and statistical analysis (general linear models, ...).
+    - This is optional, but required for loading of nifti-images, complex neuroimaging operations, both in preprocessing (realignment, ...) and statistical analysis (general linear models, ...).
 3. In Matlab, add the UniQC path recursively (i.e., including sub-folders) to your path, and optionally add the code directory of spm (e.g., `spm12`) as well, but *not recursively*.
 4. Type `I = MrImage` to test your setup.